Back to all articles

 3

 This shifts from a user problem to an enterprise exposure.
-In enterprise environments, the "clicking yes" problem is amplified by organizational pressures and poorly designed AI governance:
+In enterprise environments, the clicking-yes problem is amplified by organizational pressure and weak AI governance:

 Overprivileged AI Access